BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Algorithms.md

 > Performance Implications
 >
 > - Never guess about performance
-> - But do hypothesize about performance by analyzing an algorithm’s progress guarantees, and use these progress guarantees to guide the design of your algorithm
+> - But do hypothesize about performance by analyzing an algorithm's progress guarantees, and use these progress guarantees to guide the design of your algorithm

 </details>